DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 * output [SynonymMap](#synonymmap)

 ### SynonymMaps_CreateOrUpdate
-Creates a new Azure Search synonym map or updates a synonym map if it already exists.
+Creates a new synonym map or updates a synonym map if it already exists.

 ```js